Back to news

 Table Mountain from Blouberg Beachfront

-Yes, we may be a little bias, but seeing at this goliath monolith was voted one of the New7Wonders of Nature in 2011, and has attracted more than 25 million visitors since it opened as a tourist attraction in 1929 - the numbers don’t lie.
+Yes, we may be a little biased, but seeing that this goliath monolith was voted one of the New7Wonders of Nature in 2011, and has attracted more than 25 million visitors since it opened as a tourist attraction in 1929, the numbers don’t lie.

 Kirstenbosch Gardens